patrickjwoods/blog/_posts/2015-08-25-startup-naming-field-guide.markdown

 ## 1. Foundation

-The foundation is crucial because it’s where you decide what it is you’re trying to accomplish with your name.
+The Foundation is crucial because it’s where you decide what it is you’re trying to accomplish with your name.
 The most thorough way to build a foundation for your name is to develop a sound brand strategy.
 We created a tool called the [Brand Strategy Canvas](http://brandstrategycanvas.com) to help founders get better at exploring their strategy.
-It’s worth the time to dig-in, but you can jump-start the process by exploring three areas: insights about you product, observations about the competition and market, and truths about your users.
+It’s worth the time to dig-in, but you can jump-start the process by exploring three areas: truths about your users, observations about the competition and market, and insights about you product.

-> Your strategy helps determine what *what* to say; the name itself is *how* to say it.
+> Your strategy helps determine *what* to say; the name itself is *how* you'll say it.

 As you move through the steps, we recommend recording your thoughts on a whiteboard or in a doc.
 You'll want to reference your insights later.